Eros: How to Worship the God of Love and Lust

 • The gods don’t have ‘beef’ with one another.

-Rooted in the ancient Greek culture he was worshipped in.
+Below, you’ll find how to begin a relationship with Eros, rooted in the ancient Greek culture he was worshipped in.

 Eros Summary